aembke/fred.rs/README.md

 ## Interface Features

-The Valkey and Redis interfaces have many command functions and compile times can add up quickly.
+The command interfaces have many functions and compile times can add up quickly.
 Interface features begin with `i-` and control which public interfaces are built.

 | Name            | Default | Description                                                                                                               |